 - Power BI has its own types which relate to Power BI Services which reports to the cloud-based BI functions of Power BI.
 Power BI Desktop functions as a storage space for various data and is also evident in finding and preparing various essential data.
 Power BI Embedded can have the custom Power BI visualizations stored in them and are connected with the Azure cloud platform.

 - Various data sources can be related to Power BI.
 Even Excel spreadsheets, which is the base for Power BI and other cloud-based applications are all used by Power BI.

 - Power BI not only works on desktops but are also applicable in mobiles and other electronic devices.
 It works on any operating system, be it Android or iOS, Power BI is supported.

-In short, Microsoft Power BI is nothing but a business analytics solution which works on the cloud to get the data edited visually and be analysed by the end-users without much strain.
+In short, Microsoft Power BI is nothing but a business analytics solution that works on the cloud to get the data edited visually and be analysed by the end-users without much strain.

-Want to be part of power bi real-time environment? practice Mindmajix's Power BI Interview Questions
+Want to be part of a power bi real-time environment? practice Mindmajix's Power BI Interview Questions

 What are the Advantages of Power BI?

 - One of the main advantages of using Power BI is to have the data viewed and edited in ways never followed before as various tools are included from various sources.